chilinhhovo/auto_update_web/README.md

 ## About the data - Data files
 Each community board has their one folder.
 In each folder, there is a folder for all the pdfs of the meeting minutes.

+Data files:
+>.csv - files that contain links to all pdfs from community boards
+>-with-content.csv - files that contain links and content of the pdfs after parsing through pdfplumber
+>.ipynb: jupyter notebooks for analysis

+PDF folder:
+>[name]_PDFs - folders that contain PDF files of the meeting minutes

+App files:
 >app.py - Flask app that hosts all of the data
+>requirements.txt- packages that have been used to develop this

+App folder:
+>static: contains geodata, font and logo files
+>templates: contains all html files for display

+Design folder:
+> Xd file.xd - Adobe XD file of website 1st design
+> XD_screenshots - photos of website 1st design